ADVRHumanoids/nicla_vision_ros/README.md

 # Usage
 Follow the following two steps for enjoying your Arduino Nicla Vision board with ROS.
 ### 1. Run the ROS package
-- For receiving sensors data from the board and
+-  Launch the package:
     ```bash
-    $ roslaunch nicla_vision_ros nicla_receiver.launch receiver_ip:="x.x.x.x" <optional arguments>
+    $ roslaunch nicla_vision_ros nicla_receiver.launch receiver_ip:="x.x.x.x" connection_type:="tcp/udp" <optional arguments>
     ```
-    Set the `receiver_ip` with the ip address of your ROS-running machine.
+    Set the `receiver_ip` with the IP address of your ROS-running machine.
-    You can get it by running the command:
+    You can get this IP address by executing the following command:
     ```bash
     $ ifconfig
     ```
-    and taking the inet address under the enp voice.
+    and taking the "inet" address under the "enp" voice.
+    Set the socket type to be used, either TCP or UDP (connection_type:="tcp" or "udp").

-    Using the `<optional arguments>`, you can decide which sensor to simulate and which socket type, TCP or UDP,  to use (connection_type:="tcp" or "udp").
+    Furthermore, using the `<optional arguments>`, you can decide which sensor to be streamed in ROS (e.g. `enable_imu:=true enable_range:=true enable_audio:=false enable_audio_stamped:=false enable_camera_compressed:=true enable_camera_raw:=false`) and on which socket port (default `receiver_port:=8002`).

+    Once you run it, you will be ready for receiving the sensors data transmitted by the board, so now you can move ahead to point **[2.
+Arduino Nicla Vision setup](#2-arduino-nicla-vision-setup)**.

-- For simulating the Arduino Nicla Vision in Gazebo and Rviz:
+- For simulating the Arduino Niclaa Vision in Gazebo and Rviz:
      ```bash
     $ roslaunch nicla_vision_ros nicla_sim.launch <optional arguments>
     ```